Holyshatots/notes/webdev/css.md

 div, p     - Selects all <div> and <p> elements div p      - Selects all <p> elements inside <div> elements p.intro    - Selects all <p> elements with class="intro"

+## Box Model

+In order from outer most to innermost

+- Margin
+- Border
+- Padding
+- Content